rutvij28/Predicting-Blood-Units-Using-Machine-Learning/README.md

 ## Project Status

 - I have completed prediction task with 35000 data which include only single city of data with limited diseases.
 In practical there are several other diseases required blood externeally.
 So, if we add all diseases with many cities than result may be different but at the end it will help blood banks to manage blood accuratly if they know the total demand with all diseases.
 Only six diseases data is not sufficient to predict the large volume blood demand in future.
+- To that end, if anyone else is interested in the same concept as myself, I cordially encourage you to join me in this research and make the model as useful as possible.